j-mnr/gophergo.dev/content/basics/09-slice.md

 	fmt.Println("full dstSlice:", dstSlice)
 }

-// SliceIndexOutOfRangePanic shows us what happens when we try to access an
+// IndexOutOfRangePanic shows us what happens when we try to access an
-// index that does not exist in a slice. func SliceIndexOutOfRangePanic() {
+// index that does not exist in a slice. func IndexOutOfRangePanic() {
 	defer func() {
 		if r := recover(); r != nil {
 			fmt.Println("slice paniced!\n", r)